Mcleese902/WP-Ecom-Course/README.md

-# PHP Word Press E-com introduction Course
+# PHP-WP-Ecom-Course

 Hi Gina,

 Welcome to the PHP-WP-Ecom-Course!
-This is an introduction to PHP web development, WordPress, and building your own online store using WordPress and its extensive list of plugins & handling the backend operations of the database/server .
+This is an introduction to PHP web development, WordPress, and building your own online store using WordPress and its extensive list of plugins & handling the backend operations of the database/server.
 I've designed this course to guide you through the basics of web development, setting up a WordPress site, and utilizing plugins to create a fully functional e-commerce store.

 ## Table of Contents